 It continues to be the intent of Angel Flight Mid-Atlantic to maintain the safety and security of passengers and pilots.

-With FAA’s focused attention on General Aviation security measures, the following procedures contained in this protocol are designed specifically to protect the pilots, passengers and ground personnel involved directly or indirectly with all Angel Flight Mid-Atlantic flights and are in accordance with the National Policy on Homeland Defense.
-As you know, much of our contact with the patients is via phone.
-You are our eyes and ears and we rely on you to use your best judgment in regard to these matters.
+With FAA’s focused attention on General Aviation security measures, the following procedures contained in this protocol are designed specifically to protect the pilots, passengers and ground personnel involved directly or indirectly with all Angel Flight Mid-Atlantic flights in accordance with the National Policy on Homeland Defense.